elusivecodes/fQuery/README.md

 **Width**

-Get the computed width of the first element (and optionally padding, border or margin).
+Get the computed width of the first node (and optionally padding, border or margin).

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection*, *Document*, *Window* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *Document*, *Window*, *HTMLCollection* or an array of nodes.
 - `padding` is a boolean indicating whether to include padding in the calculation, and the default is *true*.
 - `border` is a boolean indicating whether to include border width in the calculation, and the default is *false*.
 - `margin` is a boolean indicating whether to include the margin in the calculation, and the default is *false*.